 I had lots of students making it big now in the SME scene in the Philippines.

 Here is an interview with one of the recent student who is currently operating a shop:

 Why Take UP Open University New Enterprise Planning?

-UPOU Online Business Planning Course or formally titled as New Enterprise Planning provide individuals with knowledge and skills used in preparing and analyzing sound business plans for entrepreneurial ventures.
+UPOU Online Business Planning Course or formally titled as New Enterprise Planning provides individuals with knowledge and skills used in preparing and analyzing sound business plans for entrepreneurial ventures.
 The course also instills self-discipline as modules aren’t supervised.
-Honesty is inculcated as no one will check how you answer the questions. you will do this on your own.
+Honesty is taught as no one will check how you answer the questions.
+You will do this on your own.

-Last but definitely not the least, you’ll learn perseverance.
-Learning business planning in 5 months is not easy and this is not for everyone.
+You’ll learn perseverance.
+Learning business planning in 5 months is not easy, and this is not for everyone.
 As I experienced, NEP is not for the fainted heart.

 The NEP course runs from January to June and July to December of each year.
-You only need 5,500 pesos to enroll that includes the tuition fee, paper back issue of the NEP modules and an access to the online classroom MyPortal.
+You only need 5,500 pesos to enroll that includes the tuition fee, digital issue of the NEP modules, and access to the online classroom MyPortal.

-Sign the form (CLICK HERE) for more information about the online business planning course and other distance learning courses in University of the Philippines Open University.
+Sign the form (CLICK HERE) for more information about the NEP course and other distance learning courses at the University of the Philippines Open University.
 Inquiries are also very much welcome in UPOU.
-Their phone numbers are: 49 536 6001 to 06 loc 710 while their email address is email@example.com.
-You may look for Sir.
-Larry.

-The Author RM Nisperos is a Professor in University of the Philippines Open University.
-He teaches Introduction to E-Commerce Course (Certificate Program) and Public Fiscal Administration for Master of Public Management.
+The Author RM Nisperos is a Professor at the University of the Philippines Open University.
+He previously teaches Personal Entrepreneurial Development Course (Certificate Program) and now teaches New Enterprise Planning Course and Introduction to E-Commerce Course (Certificate Program) and Public Fiscal Administration for Master of Public Management (Masters Program).